 Who it’s for: Big Alexa fans who also have cars.
 The cost is also low, opening this device up to a wider audience than some Echo devices.

-What it is: An upcoming device that gives stereo systems Alexa capabilities and streaming music.
-Amazon introduced this device at its event in September 2018, but we still don’t know when it will be available to the public.
+What it is: A device that gives stereo systems Alexa capabilities and streaming music.
+Amazon introduced this device at its event in September 2018.

 What it does: Connects to stereos through a variety of inputs (pretty much anything will be compatible here).
 Then you can give Alexa commands and play streaming music services through that stereo.